 At the heart of Kingston Park is a ‘uniquely Kingborough’ playspace that draws on the natural Tasmanian environment, Aboriginal history and way of life, as well as contemporary approaches to play.

-The playspace will provide play consist of zones specifically designed for babies, toddlers, primary-aged children and teenagers, inspired by animals and habitats native to Kingborough.
+It was determined that the playspace would provide play consisting of zones specifically designed for babies, toddlers, primary-aged children and teenagers, inspired by animals and habitats native to Kingborough.